makyo/writing/posts/gender/_posts/2013-06-19-kickstarter-and-censorship.markdown

 Do I think it objectifies women and perpetuates rape culture?
 Definitely.

-Do I not want it around?
+Do I not want it around me?
 Certainly.

 Do I want to censor the creator?
 Absolutely not.